Truck scale

 A truck scale (US), weighbridge (non-US) or railroad scale is a large set of scales, usually mounted permanently on a concrete foundation, that is used to weigh entire rail or road vehicles and their contents.
 By weighing the vehicle both empty and when loaded, the load carried by the vehicle can be calculated.

-The key component that uses a weighbridge in order to make the weigh measurement is load cells.
+The key component that uses a weighbridge in order to make the weight measurement is load cell.